2-5 Day Moab Itinerary (Overlanding, Hikes, and More)

 Overlanding into Canyonlands via the Shafer Road is one of the most memorable parts of our trip to Moab.

 We have two routes you can take – the traditional route, or a more advanced off-roading route that we loved.
-You can find details on both routes below.
+This blog has route details, as well as all the must see stops along the trail.

 Canyonlands National Park